geertjanw/ojet-training/README.md

 2. In 'dashboard.js', load the above in the 'define' block as '../factories/EmployeeFactory' and reference it in the callback function in the corresponding position as, for example, 'EmployeeFactory'.

-3. Now you can reuse the 'EmployeeFactory' as follows, when defining the data source of a DataGrid:
+3. Now you can reuse the 'EmployeeFactory' as follows, when defining the data source of the DataGrid discussed earlier:

 ```js #button { border: none; }
 self.collection = EmployeeFactory.createEmployeeCollection();